Hixie/isd/servers/src/login-server/README.md

 Star IDs, by definition, do not have any of their top four bits set (they are numbers in the range 0x00000000 to 0x0FFFFFFF).

+# Internal Protocol

+Raw TCP, starting with a null, a 4-byte length, a password of that length, and then 4-byte length-prefixed frames.

+Each frame starts with a 4-byte-length-prefixed string, the command.

+## `add-score` (`icAddScoreDatum`)

+Fields:

+ * dynasty ID (4-byte integer)
+ * score (double)

+Response is one of:

+ * 0x01 byte indicating success
+ * disconnection indicating failure